BA (Hons) Fashion Public Relations and Communication

 All final year students are given the opportunity to profile their work online via Showtime.
 London College of Fashion can make no guarantee that your work (either in sum or in part) will be shown, exhibited or profiled in any way as part of your course.
 All student work appearing in College organised events, catwalk shows, exhibitions and other forms of showcase, is selected by a panel of senior staff and, in some instances, external industry judges.

-Fashion Public Relations: Defining the Discipline and the Practice unit introduces you to the role of communication in fashion.
-You will examine the structure of the global fashion industry and the influence of fashion communication on society and this will give you insight into the significance of the fashion communicator role.
-You will look at the core concepts and definitions of communication as well as the various theories and models that inform this area of study.
-You will also learn about the various audiences and stakeholders that interact with the fashion communicator.
+Fashion Public Relations: Defining the Discipline and the Practice unit introduces you to the role of public relations and communication in fashion.
+By looking at the structure of the global fashion industry and the influence of fashion communication on society, you will gain an understanding of the significance of the role of the fashion communicator.
+This unit will develop your knowledge of the core concepts and definitions of communication as well as the theories and models that currently inform the discipline.
+You will learn to distinguish the functions of communication and PR and how they interact, yet differ, from other disciplines such as marketing and advertising.
+Furthermore, this unit will make you aware of the various audiences and stakeholders the fashion communicator interacts with.

 In the second term you will study two units.